If your back-to-school plans include a shake-up of routine and a reset you are definitely not alone.

 2- Identify a list of fun and active alternatives

 Create a list of activities you can do individually and as a family instead of reaching for the remote, iPad, or phone.
 Review and update the ideas regularly and use them as a reference point on tricky days.
 A poster in the toy room or a printed list on the fridge are great places to store your fun list.
 Great family activities include a walk, bike ride, a hike, or another outdoor activity you can all enjoy together.
-Drawing, crafts, board games, cards, and magnetic blocks can be played inside and alone or as a family.
+Try drawing, crafts, board games, cards, and magnetic blocks that can be played inside and alone or as a family.
 Ensure you have a mix of both indoor and outdoor as well as family and individual choices.

 3- Avoid reward and punishment around screen time

 Every parenting website has told you to make screen time a reward and the ultimate punishment.
-And let’s be real, taking away the iPad actually WORKS for quickly correctly undesirable behavior.
+And let’s be real, taking away the iPad actually WORKS for quickly correcting undesirable behavior.
 But making a loss of screen time the ultimate threat for behavior correction sends a big message that the iPad is the most important reward to strive for.
 We know screen time isn’t all evil.
 But when parents position it as the most powerful prize, we are only feeding that screen addiction and placing such a high value on its worth.
 This one is a long game, there is no quick and dirty secret to making this shift overnight.

 4- Lead by example with screen time use

 It’s a hard sell to the kids that cutting down on screen time is important if you are unwilling to do the hard work yourself.
-Create separation with work, social media and ensure you have adult limits on screens and time with your phone, too.
+Create separation between work, and social media and ensure you have adult limits on screens and time with your phone, too.
 Our best and universal tip to start is creating a “phone zone” to drop phones during family mealtimes and family adventures.

 5- Recruit your community